Fund for Chattanooga Grant

 Foundation / Corporation

-Community Foundation of Greater Chattanooga - Fund for Chattanooga
+Community Foundation of Greater Chattanooga (CFGC) - Fund for Chattanooga

-Grants of up to $20,000 to Hamilton County, Tennessee nonprofit organizations for innovative programs or capital support that will benefit local residents.
-Letters of Intent are due January 13, 2017.
-Priority funding is intended for initiatives that will assist disadvantaged populations.
+Grants ranging from $2,000 to $20,000 to Hamilton County, Tennessee nonprofit organizations for innovative programs or capital support that will benefit local residents.
+Letters of Intent are due September 8.
+Priority funding is intended for initiatives that will assist vulnerable populations.

 - Health Behaviors/Healthy Environments